flant/shell-operator/METRICS.md

 echo '{"name":"hook_metrics_items","action":"add","value":1,"labels":{"label1":"value1"}}' >> $METRICS_PATH
 ```

-The metric name is used as-is, so several hooks can export same metric name.
+The metric name is used as-is, so several hooks can export the same metric name.
 It is responsibility of hooks‘ developer to maintain consistent label cardinality.

 There are fields "add" and "set" that can be used as shortcuts for action and value.
 This feature may be deprecated in future releases.